jac307/MediaArtTutorials/MEDIAART2B06/WeekIns/WI-W4.md

 - **One representative still image**
 - Title
 - Year
-- Authors
+- Author
 - **Location and route description**
 - **3–4 line description** explaining:
   - your framing choices
   - how movement shaped the image
   - how light changed during the shot
 - **Technical information:** Aperture, Shutter Speed, ISO, Lens used
-- **Brief note on color correction:** 1–2 sentences identifying the main exposure or color challenges in the shot and explaining how keyframes and scopes were used to correct them
+- **Brief note on colour correction:** 1–2 sentences identifying the main exposure or color challenges in the shot and explaining how keyframes and scopes were used to correct them

 ➡️ **Export as PDF**
 📄 **Filename:** `Lastname-Name-ContinuousShot.pdf`